tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 Actions must be plain objects.
 Use custom middleware for async actions.
 ```

-error occurs when trying to dispatch a thunk (Thunk middleware is applied).
+the error occurs when trying to dispatch a thunk (Thunk middleware is applied).

 **solution**